Sam20-08/Web_scraping/README.md

 6.Grabbing different links from a webpage using 3 different ways (Select,Find,Find_all)

-&.Iterating through different files and grab the element and find the word that is hidden in the tag
+8.Iterating through different files and grab the element and find the word that is hidden in the tag